josleal/josleal/README.md

 ## Hi there 👋, my name is Josué
-#### I have a degree in production engineering and a data science student.
+#### I have a degree in production engineering and am a data science student.
 <!--
 **josleal/josleal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.